A new year offers a fresh start, and thousands will make a New Year's resolution to get their financial matters more organized.

 - Personal credit rating maintained in good order in the event of disability or unemployment

-The key thing to remember is what most insurance offers don't eagerly highlight: most coverage pays only the minimum monthly payment each month.
+The thing to remember is what most insurance offers don't eagerly highlight: most coverage pays only the minimum monthly payment each month.

-So is credit insurance worth the fee?
+So is consumer credit insurance worth the fee?

-A strong debate exists regarding credit insurance.
+A strong debate exists regarding CCI.
 Supporters of credit insurance (usually those who offer it) say that it offers great protection for some credit users.
 For instance, a consumer who carries a large debt and who is in poor health may definitely benefit from the advantages of credit insurance should they become too ill to work.

 Critics argue that it's a grand money maker for companies that offer the insurance, but a bad deal for consumers.
-They make a case that a life insurance policy would cost the consumer less and pay out more benefits.
+They make a case that a life insurance policy could cost the consumer less and pay out more benefits.
 Indeed, the Consumer Credit Insurance Association notes that people who earn a lower income and don't have other types of insurance are the people who tend to use credit insurance the most.

-Consumer Reports Online offers some key information on credit insurance for consumers who want to know more.
+Consumer Reports Online offers some helpful information on credit insurance for consumers who want to know more.
 Their report illustrates loss ratio (the proportion of claims paid by insurers to the amount of fees paid by consumers) and how it affects consumers.